 Any argument that Bruce Davis was simply incompetent must reckon with the fact that, problem child Infocom’s travails notwithstanding, he accomplished everything he had promised for Activision as a whole and then some during 1987.
 In the fiscal year which ended on March 31, 1987, Activision had lost no less than $14.6 million (a sizable chunk of which was due to the Infocom acquisition).
 In the year ending March 31, 1988, they made $3.6 million, marking the company’s first profitable fiscal year since 1982-83.
 Davis accomplished this remarkable turnaround via a series of shrewd moves that showed him to be anything but incompetent.
 He leveraged Activision’s far-reaching and efficient distribution network, a legacy of their glory days when games like Pitfall! sold huge numbers through the mass merchandisers, to build a large network of smaller “affiliated publishers” who paid for access to it.
 These rolls included the likes of Lucasfilm Games, New World Computing, Access Software, Firebird and Rainbird, and in some markets Sierra.
 Within a year of Davis’s taking over, Computer Gaming World was fretting that Activision and Electronic Arts were effectively dividing the entire industry into two camps via their extensive, dueling networks of affiliates.
 Under Davis, Activision had gone from also-ran to a potential engulfer and devourer in an amazingly short time.

 For their own games, Activision homed in on categories that were proven commercial winners and largely discarded the rest.
 The new focus paid off.
 The first year of Davis’s stewardship yielded several substantial hits, colorful fast-paced titles slow-pitched right down the center of the mainstream to hit the prototypical gamer of the era, the teenage boy, right in his sweet spot.
-Teenage boys loved karate; thus the slick action-adventure The Last Ninja and a beat-em-up called Chop ‘N Drop did very well.
+Teenage boys loved karate; thus the slick action-adventure The Last Ninja and a beat-em-up called Chop ‘N Drop (known as International Karate + in Europe) did very well.
 They also loved Arnold; thus the success of Predator.
 And of late they were returning to the standup arcades; thus a port of the arcade hit Rampage became a “mega-hit” for Activision in turn on home computers.
 The new management team preferred to see themselves as realistic, hardheaded businesspeople replacing Jim Levy’s artsy-fartsy dreamers, whose era they often referenced obliquely in interviews.
 “Now we’ve focused in on the products that have been most successful for us,” said product manager Mark Beaumont in one.
 “We’re channeling in on those areas that work best and not taking too many forays into the never-never land of ‘who knows what this product is.'”
 Director of corporate communications Loretta Stagnitto elaborated further in another:

 Games like Web Dimension, Alter Ego, and Portal were truly innovative, but the consumer was more interested in action-oriented, strategy games, and/or fantasy/role-playing titles.
 In other words, the programs weren’t geared to the needs of the average user.
 Then the company spent a lot of money trying to convince everybody they wanted those types of programs, instead of publishing what the people really wanted.
 It was a very confusing time in Activision’s history.